abhayrokkam/torch-autrograd-fs/README.md

 - All the predictions of the model are stored in a list.
 This is due to the fix mentioned in the above section regarding the potential error.
 - The `Value` class had an addition of a reverse-subtract function.
 - Loss value is not going too low.
 Pretty bad predictions even after gradient descent.

+## Building a Training Flow
+- Important information about setting zero grad.
+- I was wondering why the loss is not reaching zero irrespective of the learning rate.
+- Found the culprit in the form of `setting zero grad for parameters` after Mr. Andrej Karpathy mentioned it at the end of the video.
+- Training process can be simply broken into three stages - Forward Pass, Backward Pass and Gradient Descent.